Julianne Hough ‘Gets Grounded’ By Lying Down While Baring Her Chest

-Julianne Hough has been busy entertaining her 4.9 million Instagram posts in very exciting ways as the beautiful blonde was photographed while engaging in some extreme poses.
+Julianne Hough has been busy entertaining her 4.9 million Instagram followers in very exciting ways as the beautiful blonde was photographed while engaging in some extreme poses.
 For instance, on September 16, the America’s Got Talent judge took on a variation on the lotus position for her social media post, according to The Inquisitr.

-In order to accomplish this difficult posture, she needed to spread her legs as much as possible and then put her hands behind her back while throwing her head back as far as she could — not an easy task for anyone, limber or not.
+In order to accomplish this difficult pose, she needed to spread her legs as much as possible and then put her hands behind her back while throwing her head back as far as she could — not an easy task for anyone, limber or not.

 Wednesday’s pose from Julianne was much simpler.
 For each of three different images in one social media post, the former Dancing with the Stars pro lay flat on her back, her bare chest very much in evidence.
 That is because the frock that she rocked was mostly made of golden mesh.
 The garment featured an extremely low neckline that indicated Julianne was not wearing a bra.
 The shiny outfit included very broad shoulders embellished with two-toned, pointy appliques.